The beauty and grandeur of the Miami County Parks make it a great venue for small weddings.

 - The commercial videography/photography permit is the responsibility of the photographer.

-- If your photographer does not have a permit with Miami County Parks they should contact our administration office at 937-335-6273 or use the following link to access our photography permit information and application forms.
+- If your photographer does not have a permit with Miami County Parks they should contact our administration office at 937-335-6273 or use the following link click here for further information and application forms.

 - A small reception may be held in one of the reservable shelters at Stillwater Prairie Reserve or Garbry Big Woods Reserve (see shelter rules and regulations/permitting).